dschoenig/eat/docs/r_interface.md

 GetStudies(ids.only=TRUE) # studies have been removed
 GetLoE(ids.only=TRUE) # records for studies 4 and 11 have been removed

+# Remove evidence assessment information (i.e. single records) from
+# level_of_evidence table  but keep the corresponding studies and assessments
+# registered in the database
-# Remove assessor with assessor_id 2
+RemoveEvidence(record.ids=43) # remove record with record_id 43
-RemoveAssessors(assessor.ids = 2)
-GetAssessors() # assessor 2 has been removed GetLoE(ids.only=TRUE) # all records involving assessor 2 have been removed GetAssessments() # assessments involving assessor 2 have been removed
+GetLoE(ids.only=TRUE) # record 43 has been removed
+GetAssessments() # assessment 1 is still registered GetStudies(ids.only=TRUE) # study 3 is still registered

 # Remove evidence assessment information for study with study_id 5, but keep the
 # study registered in the database